jomjol/AI-on-the-edge-device-docs/param-docs/templates/overview.md

     This is an auto-generated page!
 See the [README](https://github.com/jomjol/AI-on-the-edge-device-docs/blob/main/README.md) for details!

 !!!
 Note
-    Due to a typo, one of the sections is called `MakeImage` instead of `TakeImage`!
+    Due to a typo, one of the sections is called `TakeImage` instead of `TakeImage`!
     For backwards compatibility, this did not get changed.

 ## List of all Parameters